A Theory of Adaptive Scaffolding for LLM-Based Pedagogical Agents: Discussion and Conclusions

 Our study focuses on English-speaking sixth-grade Earth Science learners, and its applicability to other age groups, subjects, and languages needs to be investigated.
-Additionally, we did not use a randomized controlled trial (RCT) approach to measure \textit{Inquizzitor}'s impact on learning gains and learning behaviors.
+Additionally, we did not use a randomized controlled trial (RCT) to measure Inquizzitor's impact on learning gains and behaviors.
 However, we offer a needed, foundational step towards implementing cognitive theoretical constructs for LLM-based adaptive scaffolding in education.